Mii Station: Lines

 The station is served by the Kyudai Main Line and is located 8.0 km from the starting point of the line at Kurume.
 Only local trains on the line stop at the station.

 Layout

 The station consists of two side platforms serving two tracks on a low embankment.
 The station building is a shed of simple modern design and is unstaffed, serving only to house a waiting area and an automatic ticket vending machine.
 Access to the opposite side platform is by means of a level crossing with ramps.

-Adjacent stations
+Platforms

 History

 Japanese Government Railways (JGR) opened a track from Kurume to Chikugo-Yoshii on 24 December 1928 during the first phase of the construction of the Kyudai Main Line.
 Mii was opened on the same day as one of several intermediate stations on the track.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, JR Kyushu took over control of the station.